 Metropolitan's "Water is Life" Student Art and Calendar Program features student artwork representing the importance of conservation inside and outside the home.
-The program annually compiles more than 14,000 pieces of art generated by K -12 students throughout Metropolitan's service area.
+Metropolitan's "Water is Life" Program annually compiles more than 14,000 pieces of art generated by K -12 students throughout Metropolitan's service area.
 The 2017 Student Art Exhibit was displayed at 27 member and retail agencies and viewed by more than 20,000 people.

-"Learning about renewable energy and water conservation in a program like Solar CupTM often inspires a lifelong interest in science and math."
+"Learning about renewable energy and water conservation in a program like Solar Cup often inspires a lifelong interest in science and math."

-- Metropolitan Solar CupTM Coordinator Julie Miller Kalbacher
+- Metropolitan Solar CupTM Coordinator Julie Kalbacher

-Solar CupTM --the nation's largest solar boat race-- drew 43 high school teams for the 2017 competition.
+Solar CupTM is the nation's largest solar boat competition, which drew 43 high school teams for the 2017 competition

 Recycled water programs are growing across the Southland with nearly \$448 million invested by Metropolitan to date.
-Photo courtesy CA Dept. of Water Resources.
+Photo courtesy CA Dept. of Water Resources